March Plant of the Month: The Azalea

-if you don't know it by name, you can spot one a mile away.
-These colorful plants can add beauty to any yard and are most often found in homes throughout the South East.
+Even if you don't know it by name, you can spot one a mile away.
+The colorful flowers of these striking plants can add beauty to any yard and are often found in homes throughout the South East.

-After your hole is dug and the plant is in, you'll want to lay down a solid layer of mulch to conserve a much moisture as possible and to keep the weeds out.
+After your hole is dug and the plant is in, lay down a solid layer of mulch to conserve as much moisture as possible and to keep the weeds out.
 Lastly, apply fertilizer and let the tree do the rest!

-When your crepe myrtle has fully bloomed, they will shed their first flowers.
-Each flower contain small seedpods which add extra weight onto the limbs of the tree.
+When your crepe myrtle has fully bloomed, it will shed its first flowers.
+Each flower contains small seedpods which add extra weight to the limbs of the tree.
 This is why sometimes you will notice your tree sagging.
 In this scenario, it is recommended to use clippers to cut off the seedpods.
-After seedpods are cut, you could expect your Crepe Myrtle to bloom again with a second bloom.
-As long as the temperatures stay mild‚Äîlike in Florida‚Äîyou may get the chance to see a third or fourth bloom.
+After seedpods are cut, you can expect your crepe myrtle to bloom again with a second bloom.
+As long as the temperatures stay mild‚ you may even see a third or fourth bloom.
 If temperatures drop for an extended period of time, be sure your tree is cut, watered, and mulched to maintain its moisture.